 Choosing your programme

-You can choose from a wide variety of degree programmes ranging from the more technical Computer Science courses through to the broader Computing degrees, all of these can be taken as four-year programmes with a Year in Industry.
+You can choose from a wide variety of degree programmes ranging from the more technical Computer Science courses through to the broader Computing and Software Engineering degrees, all of these can be taken as four-year programmes with a Year in Industry.
+We also offer the Year in Computing option to existing University of Kent students.

 Computer Science programmes